dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 **Resolution 2**:

-If users still see the missing certificate error after entering their corporate credentials and getting redirected for federated login, an intermediate certificate may be missing from your Active Directory Federation Services (AD FS) server.
+After entering their corporate credentials and getting redirected for federated login, users might still see the missing certificate error.
+In this case, the error may mean that an intermediate certificate is missing from your Active Directory Federation Services (AD FS) server

 The certificate error occurs because Android devices require intermediate certificates to be included in an [SSL Server hello](https://technet.microsoft.com/library/cc783349.aspx).
 Currently, a default AD FS server or WAP - AD FS Proxy server installation sends only the AD FS service SSL certificate in the SSL server hello response to an SSL Client hello.